Home / Articles / Best Mineral Sunscreen Guide

 Why does mineral sunscreen leave a white cast?

 The white cast comes from zinc oxide and titanium dioxide particles reflecting visible light along with UV rays.
 Non nano particles create more white cast because they are larger.
 Modern formulations have significantly reduced this issue through micronized particles, tinted versions, and improved blending technology.
-Brands like Colorescience and EltaMD offer tinted mineral sunscreens that eliminate visible white cast.
+A shade matched tinted mineral sunscreen like Activist Skincare Tinted SPF 30 (4 shades including a true Deep) eliminates visible white cast even on deeper skin tones.

 What sunscreen is safe for babies?

 For babies under 6 months, the FDA recommends avoiding sun exposure entirely and using shade, hats, and clothing instead.
 If sunscreen is necessary, zinc oxide is the only ingredient approved for babies this young.
 For babies 6 months and older, use a mineral sunscreen with non nano zinc oxide that is fragrance free and hypoallergenic.
-Pipette SPF 50 and Thinkbaby SPF 50+ are both excellent choices.
+Pipette SPF 50 and Earth Mama Baby SPF 40 are both excellent choices.

 Is SPF 50 much better than SPF 30?